LeeWooJung/datastructure/bfs/README.md

 :full_moon: Implementation of BFS

-* Main.java consists of Main class, node class, edge class
+* There are 3 classes.

-Main class implements BFS using Queue data structure.
+- Main class implements BFS using Queue data structure.

+- node class implements node which can have many children.

+- edge class implements edge.